Suspect in deadly Canada stabbings has long criminal record

 Myles Sanderson said his childhood “normalized substance abuse and violence.”

-But Myles Sanderson said he had “stayed sober, found employment assisting an Elder, arranged for a therapist to deal with domestic violence and other issues.”
-And in February, the board canceled the suspensions, while adding conditions to limit and monitor contact with his common law spouse and children.
+But he said he'd “stayed sober, found employment assisting an Elder, arranged for a therapist to deal with domestic violence and other issues.”
+And in February, the board allowed him out of prison, while adding conditions to limit and monitor contact with his spouse and children.

 Parole documents also stated he should not enter into relationships — either intimate or non-sexual — with women unless he had prior written permission from his parole officer.

-Sanderson received statutory release from prison in the summer of last year.
-It was revoked after he failed to communicate with his parole supervisor, but the board decided only to reprimand him.

-“It is the Board’s opinion that you will not present an undue risk to society if released on statutory release,” it says.
+“It is the Board’s opinion that you will not present an undue risk to society if released on statutory release,” parole documents said.

-“That’s just egregious to me,” said Sugarman, a counselor who worked in the community in 2010 and 2011 and counted Gloria Lydia Burns as one of her clients.
+“That’s just egregious to me,” said Sugarman, a counselor who worked in the community in 2010 and 2011 and counted one of the stabbing victims — Gloria Lydia Burns — as a client.
 “If they claim that they’ve been looking for him, well you weren’t looking that hard.”

 “It has to be an independent review," he said.